 American mistletoe plants can cope with shady environments, but they do best in a sunny or semi-shade position.
 This is because they gain additional nutrition from the process of photosynthesis.

-This semiparasitic plant gains its water and much of its mineral nutrients from the host tree.
+This semiparasitic plant gains its water from the host tree.
 No additional watering will be required.

 Temperature and Humidity

-This leafy mistletoe variety needs temperate conditions to survive.
+American mistletoe is a leafy variety that needs the temperate conditions of USDA zones 5 to 9 to survive.
 Regions that experience harsh, sub-freezing temperatures or exceptionally dry conditions are not going to be suitable for growing this plant.
 In the wild, they tend to be found in low-lying ground zones that are fairly humid.

 Propagating Mistletoe Plants

 Mistletoe propagation can be tricky.
 You need the right conditions and a suitable tree host.
-The berries then need to be squashed into the lower side of a strong and healthy branch between late fall and early winter.
-After this, it is just a case of waiting until the spring to see if germination is occurring.
+Mature berries then need to be squashed into the lower side of a strong and healthy branch between late fall and early winter.
+After this, it is just a case of waiting until the spring to see if germination occurs.

 Mistletoe is not subject to any serious pest or disease problems, as befits a plant that is often considered an undesirable weed.

 How to Get Mistletoe to Bloom